Zucchini Bread Muffins (Moist, Easy, and Perfect Every Time)

 Notes

-Do not squeeze the shredded zucchini dry.
-The natural moisture is what makes these muffins so tender.
+Do not squeeze the moisture out of your shredded zucchini.
+That liquid is what keeps these muffins incredibly moist.
+Store cooled muffins in an airtight container at room temperature for up to 3 days, or refrigerate for up to 5 days.
+They freeze beautifully for up to 3 months.
+Wrap individually and thaw overnight at room temperature.
 For jumbo zucchini muffins, use a 6-cup jumbo tin and bake for 28 to 32 minutes.
-Store cooled muffins in an airtight container at room temperature for up to 3 days, or refrigerate for up to 5 days.
-They also freeze beautifully for up to 3 months.
-To reheat, microwave a single muffin for 20 to 25 seconds.

 Frequently Asked Questions